Thermometry by correlated dephasing of impurities in a 1D Fermi gas: Thermometry with correlated dephasing probes

 \subsection{Thermometric performance and collective advantages}

 We now discuss how the dynamical features explored in Sec.~\ref{impurity_dynamics} affect the performance of our two-qubit thermometer.
-The blue curves in Fig. \ref{qsnr_results} show the optimal sensitivity, $\mathcal{S}_T(\hat{\Lambda}_T) = T\sqrt{\mathcal{F}_T}$, as a function of time in various different scenarios for temperature $T = 0.05T_F$ and two interaction strengths: $k_F a = -1$ [Fig.~\ref{qsnr_results}(a)] and $k_F a = -0.1$ [Fig.~\ref{qsnr_results}(b)].
+The blue curves in Fig. \ref{qsnr_results} (a) and (b) show the optimal sensitivity, $\mathcal{S}_T(\hat{\Lambda}_T) = T\sqrt{\mathcal{F}_T}$, as a function of time in various different scenarios for temperature $T = 0.05T_F$ and two interaction strengths: $k_F a = -1$ [Fig.~\ref{qsnr_results}(a)] and $k_F a = -0.1$ [Fig.~\ref{qsnr_results}(b)].
 The sensitivity peaks at a particular moment in time, which defines the optimal time to perform the measurement.
 We see that the peak sensitivity is generally larger at weak system-environment coupling but also occurs at a later time.
 A similar tradeoff between sensitivity and measurement time was found in previous work on thermometry with single impurities~\cite{mitchison_situ_2020}.
 At stronger coupling, the optimal sensitivity exhibits complicated oscillations.
 These are a consequence of non-Markovian effects induced by the impurities exchanging excitations via the gas, as discussed in Sec.~\ref{impurity_dynamics}.

 An interesting question is whether bath-induced interactions improve the precision of our two-impurity thermometer.
 In order to assess this, we compare to the case of two independent impurities with $\hat{\rho}_S(t) = [\hat{\rho}_1(t)]^{\otimes 2}$, where $\hat{\rho}_1(t)$ is the state of a single impurity dephasing in a 1D Fermi gas.
-That is, the diagonal elements of $\hat{\rho}_1(t)$ are constant while the off-diagonal elements are propotional to $\nuuddd(t)$.
-This is equivalent to the situation where the impurity separation is very large, so that $\tau_i \gg \hbar\beta$ and thermal decoherence kicks in before interactions can play any role.
+That is, the diagonal elements of $\hat{\rho}_1(t)$ are constant while the off-diagonal elements are proportional to $\nuuddd(t)$.
+This is equivalent to the situation where the impurity separation is very large, so that $\tau_i \gg \hbar\beta$ and thermal decoherence kick in before interactions can play any role.
 The corresponding QFI is additive, $\mathcal{F}_T([\hat{\rho}_1(t)]^{\otimes 2}) = 2\mathcal{F}_T(\hat{\rho}_1)$.
-Fig.~\ref{qsnr_results}(a) shows that the optimal sensitivity of two impurities in a common bath can be markedly larger than the corresponding value for two independent impurities (yellow curves in Fig.~\ref{qsnr_results}).
+Fig.~\ref{qsnr_results}(a) shows that the optimal sensitivity of two impurities in a common bath can be markedly larger than the corresponding value for two independent impurities (green dashed curves in Fig.~\ref{qsnr_results} (a) and (b)).
 This effect, which only arises for sufficiently weak coupling and low temperature, indicates that bath-induced interactions yield an advantage for thermometry.